jayprojects/bolt_euv_dashboard/README.md

 The EV dashboard worked just fine.

 As best of my understanding gm/onstar does not authorize to use this apis.
-So i would suggest to keep it at personal learning purpose only. and to everything at your own risk.
+So i would suggest to keep it at personal learning purpose only. and do everything at your own risk as usual!

 ## License

 The MIT License (MIT)